shardoc/shardoc.github.io/pages/specification.md

 ##### Steps
 * User executes request on */updateSpaces* url with required json body and jwt token on headers.
-Body field ***spaces*** is array  and could contain from 0 to 5 different spaces
+Body field ***spaces*** is array  and could contain between 1 and 5 different spaces (more for paid accounts)
 *  Update user profile with required spaces id

 #### Close account